 When it comes to the assessment of your students' work, it is useful to be mindful that you are human, and that a variety of factors will influence your ability to respond to your students' work judiciously and responsibly.
 The difference between our own academic work and our tutoring work is that we are ethically bound to plan carefully such that human influences impinge as little as possible on our capacity to assess clearly, thoughtfully and thoroughly.
 Otherwise, do we not risk disadvantaging our students and hindering their learning and development?
 What do you think about this point of view?

-Here are a few self-checks (with suggestions) which may be useful to consider before beginning to assess your students' work:

-Do I feel rested enough to focus on my students' work right now?

-- Yes I do Go ahead and respond to your students' work. - No I don't Rather have a good night's sleep and engage with your student's work the next day. - No but I'm meant to return work to my students tomorrow Okay, take a short rest and then continue with your assessment...but next time, do plan ahead so that assessment work is not left until the night before.

-What's my academic load like at the moment?

-- Good Begin reading and responding to your student's work. - Bad but I've put aside time to do some assessment work now.
+Here are a few self-checks (with suggestions) which may be useful to consider before beginning to assess your students' work: Do I feel rested enough to focus on my students' work right now?
+Yes I do - Go ahead and respond to your students' work.
+No I don't - Rather have a good night's sleep and engage with your student's work the next day. • No - but I'm meant to return work to my students tomorrow Okay, take a short rest and then continue with your assessmentbut next time, do plan ahead so that assessment work is not left until the night before.
+Whatle was and wind load like at the manual 2 What's my academic load like at the moment?
+Good - Begin reading and responding to your student's work.
+Bad - but I've put aside time to do some assessment work now.
 I'll focus on my other work later.
-Great. - Horrible I have a huge deadline for the morning so I need to focus on that now, then tomorrow I'll begin with my student's work because that's only due back to them at the end of the week.
-Perfect. - Ugly I have a deadline for the morning and my student's assignments are due back tomorrow.
+Great.
+Horrible - I have a huge deadline for the morning so I need to focus on that now, then tomorrow I'll begin with my student's work because that's only due back to them at the end of the work.
+Porfect

+Ugly - I have a deadline for the morning and my student's assignments are due back tomorrow.
 This is a tough predicament.
 What do you suggest this tutor does now, and why?